satabdi25-2000/vlsilabSRAM/README.md

 # SRAM Design
-This Project prioritizes on the design of SRAM using an OpenSource Compiler for SRAM known as [**OpenRAM**](https://github.com/VLSIDA/OpenRAM) OpenRAM is a open source memory compiler which provides a platform to implement and test new memory designs.
+This Project prioritizes on the design of SRAM using an OpenSource Compiler for SRAM known as [**OpenRAM**](https://github.com/VLSIDA/OpenRAM).OpenRAM is a open source memory compiler which provides a platform to implement and test new memory designs.
 Design of the Custom memory SRAM requires Spice netlists,Layout files of the Custom Cells,Design Rules-DRC and LVS and Technology files-SCMOS and generates a SRAM array.

 - **SRAM Design Specs**
-- **Memory Size**- *1k*32*
+- **Memory Size**- *1kx32*
 - **Supply voltage**-*5.0v*
 - **Technology**- *scn4m_subm 0.5um*